This is part 1 of a 2-part series on blogging for tour operators. Click here to read about blogging ideas to get you started.

 4. Boost SEO and get on Google’s good side

-5. Save your own time answering FAQ
+5. Save your own time answering frequently asked questions

 Your site should have an FAQ section that answers questions you are frequently asked about your tours.
 But all too often, tour operators’ inboxes are chock-full of inquiries about general information about your town: “Where should I stay?
 I only have a few days, where should I go?
 What should I do on X day of the week?”
 These questions aren’t necessarily about your tours, but they’re ones you probably have answers for.
 Rather than answering each inquiry individually, you can write a blog post on the matter and send the link to anyone who still inquires about this.
 Having these posts on your blog and indexed in Google means two things: More people will find your site and fewer people will ask you the same repetitive questions.
+A double success!

 6. Build relationships with others in your destination and industry

-Before a trip, many travelers will do some research starting with a simple internet search.
+Before a trip, many travelers will do some research starting with a simple Google search.
 If you’re hitting the right keywords, you’ll likely show up in those searches.
 The sooner you get on a traveler’s radar, the longer they’re thinking about you, the more they trust you, and the more likely they are to book with you.

 8. Give them something to talk about